dCache/dcache-book2/config-info-provider.md

 >
 > Be sure you have at least v2.0.8 of glue-schema RPM installed on the node running the info-provider.

-This chapter describes how to enable and test the DCACHE-internal collection of information needed by the info-provider.
+This chapter describes how to enable and test the dCache-internal collection of information needed by the info-provider.
 It also describes how to configure the info-provider and verify that it is working correctly.
 Finally, it describes how to publish this information within BDII, verify that this is working and troubleshoot any problems.

 > **WARNING**
 >
 > Please be aware that changing information provider may result in a brief interruption to published information.
 This may have an adverse affect on client software that make use of this information.

-Internal collection of information
+INTERNAL COLLECTION OF INFORMATION
 ==================================

 The info-provider takes as much information as possible from DCACHE.
-To achieve this, it needs the internal information-collecting service, CELL-INFO, to be running and a means to collect that information: CELL-HTTPD.
-Make sure that both the CELL-HTTPD and CELL-INFO services are running within your DCACHE instance.
-By default, the CELL-INFO service is started on the admin-node; but it is possible to configure DCACHE so it runs on a different node.
-You should run only one CELL-INFO service per DCACHE instance.
+To achieve this, it needs the internal information-collecting service, `info`, to be running and a means to collect that information: `httpd`.
+Make sure that both the `httpd` and `info` services are running within your DCACHE instance.
+By default, the `info` service is started on the admin-node; but it is possible to configure DCACHE so it runs on a different node.
+You should run only one `info` service per DCACHE instance.

-The traditional (pre-1.9.7) allocation of services to domains has the CELL-INFO cell running in the DOMAIN-INFO domain.
+The traditional (pre-1.9.7) allocation of services to domains has the `info` cell running in the `infoDomain` domain.
 A DCACHE system that has been migrated from this old configuration will have the following fragment in the node's layout file:

     [infoDomain]
     [infoDomain/info]

-It is also possible to run the CELL-INFO service inside a domain that runs other services.
-The following example show the DOMAIN-INFORMATION domain that hosts the CELL-ADMIN, CELL-HTTPD, CELL-TOPO and CELL-INFO services.
+It is also possible to run the `info` service inside a domain that runs other services.
+The following example show the N domain that hosts the `admin, httpd, topo`  and `info` services.

     [information]
     [information/admin]